 Highlights of our program include:

-- Public psychiatry including experiences in our own county psychiatric emergency service, the opportunity to do home visits and outreach to our most vulnerable patients, and emphasis on scholarly work from a public psychiatry lens.
+- Public psychiatry, including experiences in our own county psychiatric emergency service, the opportunity to do home visits and outreach to our most vulnerable patients, and emphasis on health equity and social justice.

 - Longitudinal outpatient clinic experiences and psychotherapy training beginning in PGY2.